MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 Replace `WebView2APISample.exe` with your own app executable name or the application user model ID.
 Replace the sample path with the path to the desired Microsoft Edge preview channel.

 ##### [Environment variable](#tab/environment-variable)

 Name: `WEBVIEW2_BROWSER_EXECUTABLE_FOLDER`
 Value: `<path to desired Microsoft Edge preview channel>`

-Note that the environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.
+The environment variable will be applied to all apps that use WebView2 on the machine, unlike the registry key, which can be set per app.

 ##### [Group policy](#tab/group-policy)